ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 Windows can be complicated and here are a few tips to help you troubleshoot it:

 1. If you did not install Miniforge on your C:\ drive you may have a "long path error."
 Usually that happens when you see failures in the environment creation;
-1. Installed is "successful" but nothing was installed.
+1. Installation is "successful" but nothing was installed.
 Please see https://github.com/ContinuumIO/anaconda-issues/issues/6258 for some reasons to why that us happening.
 Most common ones are aggressive anti-virus or bank apps blocking the installation;
 1. Installation was successful but calling `jupyter notebook` just hangs while "waiting for localhost:" that is probably a firewall setting blocking the notebook or you need to update your packages.
-See [update environment](##Updating-the-IOOS-environment).
+See [update environment](#updating-the-ioos-environment).